November 19, 2018

 For women who need to be in bed during labor because they received an epidural or for other medical reasons, the peanut ball is utilized — which is essentially two birth balls fused together to look like a peanut.
 The peanut ball, which can be used in different positions, helps keep the pelvis open to keep labor progressing.
 Women who have an epidural benefit from a peanut ball and it can help to shorten their labor, studies show.

-Einstein Medical Center Montgomery is also part of this effort.
+Einstein Medical Center Montgomery is also participating.